 Even though I don’t have any.

-Hi Morris, thank you for taking the time to speak with me.
-The first question is: why did you decide to reunite the New Power Generation?
+Morris, why did you decide to reunite the New Power Generation?

 The whole idea for us as we reunited – when the NPG came together in October 2016 for the Official Prince Tribute Concert – we saw that the crowd came and we sold out very quickly.
 And so we did that show with 52 Prince songs and received a lot of comments from fans for the fact that they loved the event but still – even then, they were like “why didn’t you perform every song?”
 And that’s just incredible how many people said to me that with all the music that we played, we still didn’t hit their favourite songs.
 This was astounding to me.
 We have an artist that made so much music, so much he’s done, and the fans would be that engaged that there’s such an appetite for this music.
 So we should go and play for the people who didn’t get to ever see Prince, for the course of things, so they can see something at this point.
 And so that’s why we thought it was a good idea to reunite.